Environmental justice: Definitions

 Environmental justice is also discussed as environmental racism or environmental inequality.

-Environmental justice is typically defined as distributive justice, which is the equitable distribution of environmental risks and benefits.
+Environmental justice is typically defined by proponents as a form of distributive justice, which is the equitable distribution of environmental risks and benefits.
 Some definitions address procedural justice, which is the fair and meaningful participation in decision-making.
-Other scholars emphasise recognition justice, which is the recognition of oppression and difference in environmental justice communities.
-People's capacity to convert social goods into a flourishing community is a further criteria for a just society.
+Other scholars emphasize recognition justice, which is the recognition of oppression and difference in environmental justice communities.
+People's capacity to convert social goods into a flourishing community is also perceived as important for a just society.
 However, initiatives have been taken to expand the notion of environmental justice beyond the three pillars of distribution, participation, and recognition to also include the dimensions of self-governing authority, relational ontologies, and epistemic justice.

 Robert D. Bullard writes that environmental justice, as a social movement and ideological stewardship, may instead be seen as a conversation of equity.
 Bullard writes that equity is distilled into three board categories: procedural, geographic, and social.
 From his publication "Confronting Environmental Racism in the Twenty-First Century," he draws out the difference between the three within the context of environmental injustices:Procedural equity refers to the "fairness" question: the extent that rules, regulations, evaluation criteria and enforcement are applied uniformly across the board and in a non-discriminatory way.
 Unequal protection might result from nonscientific and undemocratic decisions, exclusionary practices, public hearings held in remote locations and at inconvenient times, and use of English-only material as the language in which to communicate and conduct hearings for non-English-speaking publics.

 Geographic equity refers to the location and spatial configuration of communities and their proximity to environmental hazards, noxious facilities and locally unwanted land uses (Lulus) such as landfills, incinerators, sewage treatment plants, lead smelters, refineries and other noxious facilities.
 For example, unequal protection may result from land-use decisions that determine the location of residential amenities and disamenities.
-The poor and communities of colour often suffer a "triple" vulnerability of noxious facility siting, as do the unincorporated—sparsely populated communities that are not legally chartered as cities or municipalities and are therefore usually governed by distant county governments rather than having their own locally elected officials.
+The poor and communities of color, it is argued, often suffer a "triple" vulnerability of noxious facility siting, as do the unincorporated—sparsely populated communities that are not legally chartered as cities or municipalities and are therefore usually governed by distant county governments rather than having their own locally elected officials.

 Social equity assesses the role of sociological factors (race, ethnicity, class, culture, life styles, political power, etc.) on environmental decision making.
 Poor people and people of colour often work in the most dangerous jobs and live in the most polluted neighbourhoods, their children exposed to all kinds of environmental toxins in the playgrounds and in their homes.